VPAC/superlinux/supercomputingwithlinux.md

 Walltime is the length of time specified in the pbs script for which the job will run.
 In a shared resource environment, the user who is submitting a job is making an agreement with other users: "This job will require x number of resources for y period of time".
 At the end of that time the job "hits a wall" and will stop.

-So make sure that you have specified enough walltime for a particular job to complete!
-Your job will end after the allocated walltime whether it is finished or not, sometimes resulting in lost data if the program does not check point restart files.
-If you are not sure how long a job will run, set a generous walltime, and then check the job status before the walltime expires.
+A user should make sure that they have specified enough walltime for a particular job to complete.
+The job will end after the allocated walltime whether it is finished or not, sometimes resulting in lost data if the program does not checkpoint restart files or save data during the run.
+It is recommended that generous walltimes are initially allocated until a user has a good sense of how long jobs take to run, and check the job status before the walltime expires.

-In a number of environments and email to the helpdesk with a request to extend walltime can be fulfilled.
-But don't rely on this, and certainly don't make it a habit.
-In effect when an extension is granted, it means that the user is jumping ahead in the queue, by way of extension of resource use.
+In a number of environments an email to the helpdesk with a request to extend walltime can be fulfilled.
+When an extension is granted however, it means that the user is jumping ahead in the queue, by way of extension of resource use.
 This is unfair to others.
-It is best to be generous with one's walltime to begin with and run a few test cases to see how long a dataset takes to process.

 **Memory**

-Sometimes you will require more or less memory that is typical for a job.
-In these cases the resource requests memory for the total job (mem for TORQUE and PBSPro), or more commonly, for each processing task (pmem), may be useful.
+Sometimes a user will require more or less memory that is typical for a job.
+In these cases the resource requests memory for the total job (mem for TORQUE and PBSPro), or more commonly, for each processing task (pmem).
 A standard resource request is used e.g., #PBS -l pmem=2000mb for TORQUE and PBS or #SBATCH --mem=20000 for SLURM.

 **Backfilling**